 If you are not ready to invest in one, another great option is to take a bowl and line it with a light tea towel or flour sack towel.

-This little tool is a life saver and really inexpensive.
+This little tool is a lifesaver and really inexpensive.
+It is one of my favorite tools.

-Sourdough can be wet, sticky and tacky.
+Sourdough can be wet, sticky, and tacky bread dough.
 And the last thing you want to do is keep adding flour to the loaf just to handle it.

-That's where this tool saves the day!
+That's where this bowl scraper saves the day!
 It can be used to get that stuck dough off the sides of your bowls or counter.

-I also use a metal bench scraper when shaping my dough on the counter.
+I also use a metal bench scraper, or bench knife, when shaping my dough on the counter.

-A bread lame is razor blade connected to a handle that can be used to score the top of the bread.
+A bread lame is a sharp blade connected to a handle that can be used to score the top of the bread.

 While a regular razor blade can be used, the handle just makes it much easier.